 5. WAR Hero

 You can argue about the merits of the WAR statistic for hours and hours, but there’s no denying that it is a useful tool.
 Currently Brett Lawrie is leading all American League players in the baseball reference version of the stat with a 5.0 WAR.
 Only one Blue Jay has ever lead the AL in WAR after a full season – Roger Clemens with an 11.8 WAR in 1997.
 No position player has ever done it – not George Bell in his MVP season, not Jose Bautista in his 50 HR season, and not Roberto Alomar in his heyday.
-Can Lawrie hold on and be the first?
+Can Lawrie hold on and be

 If you watched the Futures game last weekend, you likely saw Anthony Gose make a spectacular catch in CF. Depending on how the rest of the season goes, you might get a chance to see Gose make some catches for the Blue Jays in September.
 If Toronto falls out of the race (which they hopefully won’t), expect to see some September callups make their way North.
 Gose, Travis d’Arnaud, Adeiny Hechavarria, and maybe an arm or two (McGuire, Jenkins), might see some action as the Jays try to see what they have in the future.